 Sports have been with us for as long as there have been humans, so it’s only a natural thing for it to be some of the first subject-matters to be adapted into pretty much any technology.
 Radio?
 Sports were there to deliver audio-based broadcasts on baseball games, world soccer, etc.

 Today we’re taking a look at some of the finest VR sports games available across any device.
-Sports games as a whole has been incredibly popular for as long as there’s been consoles on which to play.
+Sports games as a whole have been incredibly popular for as long as there have been consoles on which to play.
 Whether we look to soccer for franchises such as FIFA, or football for the Madden one, there’s been a franchise for pretty much any sport you can think of.
 Heck – even MMA has picked up traction recently, leading to quite a few fighting games in virtual reality as well.

 So – whether you’re looking to play a few hours of golf, go for a jog, climb the tallest mountains or heroically carry a Duke football to the end zone for the Philadelphia Eagles – today we’ll be looking over some of the finest, adrenaline-pumpers covering the landscape of immersive technology.